kyeap-vmware/gpupgrade/gpupgrade_internal_workflow_README.md

 Reset indexes will enable bitmap and then bpchar_pattern_ops indexes excluding gin, hash, bitmap.
 Why do gin and hash indexes not need resetting?

+### 9. Disable segment compatibility checks.
+Why do we run segment compatibility checks?
+It can potential cause upgrade failure because it happens after coordinator upgrade is complete.
+There doesn't seems to be a good reason to run the segment checks in our current gpupgrade workflow other then causing unecessary changes to pg_upgrade.
+The point of compatibility checks is to catch potential failures before upgrading a postgres instance.
+By the time we run segment compatibility checks, segments are already upgraded.
+Segments are upgraded by copying coordinator MDD to bootstrap segments.
+And this is done right after coordinator upgrade is successful.